TigreGotico/ovos-flashrank-reranker-plugin/README.md

 CMAKE_ARGS="-DGGML_CUDA=on" FORCE_CMAKE=1 pip install llama-cpp-python --force-reinstall --no-cache-dir
 ```

-Be aware that installing FlashRank may undo these custom installations
+Be aware that updating FlashRank may undo these custom installations